 Centre for Sustainable Building Conservation

-The Centre for Sustainable Building Conservation, hosted in the Welsh School of Architecture, sets out to address critical challenges for the future care of built heritage with respect to climate change and social and environmental sustainability.
+Our research addresses critical challenges for the future care of built heritage with respect to climate change, social and environmental sustainability.

 Externally funded research